ga-wdi-pvd/http-mvc-intro-rails/README.md

 ## Framing (10 minutes / 0:10)

+> NOTE: This lesson is our first foray into Rails.
+Its purpose is to give you a brief introduction into the back-end framework and give you a sense of what it's all about.
+By the end of this lesson, you are NOT expected to know the meaning behind each file and folder.
+All we want to focus on during this lesson is to get a feel for what Rails is all about and make comparisons between it and Sinatra.
+We'll get into the nitty-gritty of Rails in subsequent lessons.

 As our applications get more complicated, we need ways to help manage the *complexity* and *size*.
 We have lots of tools to help us do this.